siberoloji/siberoloji.github.io/content/blog/2024-06-28-c-example-calculating-the-factorial-of-the-entered-number.md

 ---

 <!-- wp:paragraph -->
-<p>In this example, we show how to calculate the factorial of the entered number with the help of a function.</p>
+<p>In this example, we show how to calculate the factorial of the entered number with the help of a function.

 <!-- wp:code -->